-By all measures, the Committee concluded 1996 was an excellent year.
+By all measures, the Committee concluded that 1997 was an excellent year, and Mr. Curley's bonus and salary for 1997 reflected these results.

-To assess the competitiveness of Mr. Curley's compensation, the Committee surveyed the compensation levels of chief executive officers of the three competitors included in the S&P Publishing/Newspaper Index, and of 20 companies with revenues comparable to that of the Company.
+To assess the competitiveness of Mr. Curley's compensation, the Committee surveyed the compensation levels of chief executive officers of the Company's competitors, and of companies with revenues or profits comparable to that of the Company.
 Mr. Curley's compensation was above the median for the chief executive officers surveyed.
 The Committee decided that the level of Mr. Curley's compensation is appropriate given the Company's size, its performance and the industries in which it operates.
 As a general matter, media industry companies, particularly broadcasting companies, tend to compensate executives at a higher level than industrial or commercial enterprises.
-In particular, the Committee noted that the Company's revenue is significantly larger than all three of the competitors surveyed and its net income and earnings per share set new records.
+In particular, the Committee noted that the Company's revenue is significantly larger than that of its competitors and its net income and earnings per share set new records.

-In recognition of Mr. Curley's superior performance and consistent with the Committee's goal of increasing the ownership of Gannett Common Stock by key officers as discussed above, the Committee awarded Mr. Curley 140,000 stock options in December 1996.
+In recognition of Mr. Curley's superior performance and consistent with the Committee's goal of increasing the ownership of Gannett Common Stock by key officers as discussed above, the Committee awarded Mr. Curley 170,000 stock options in December 1997.
 It is the Committee's view that the award of these stock options is an effective way of continuing to tie Mr. Curley's financial interest to that of the Company's shareholders, since the value of these stock options is directly linked to increases in shareholder value.
 Unless the price of the Company's stock increases, his stock options will be valueless.

-In short, the Committee believes that the Company's performance, Mr. Curley's performance and the competitive market warrant the compensation package approved for him.
+In short, the Committee believes that the Company's performance, Mr. Curley's performance, and the competitive market warrant the compensation package approved for him.